-Performance Measures are identified to ensure that progress is being made on areas identified as needing improvement with progress reported back to staff and providers that are involved.
+Performance Measures will be identified to ensure that progress is being made on areas identified as needing improvement with progress reported back to staff and providers that are involved.

-Quality Assurance Review Report Format: By August 30th of each year the CBCCF QTD prepares a comprehensive QA review report for Orange, Osceola and Seminole Counties.
+Quality Assurance Review Report Format: By August 31st of each year the QTD prepares a comprehensive QA review report for Orange, Osceola and Seminole Counties.
 The review report includes findings from the RSF and FSFSR & PIP reviews.
-The CBCCF Chief Legal Officer approves the report and report is forwarded to the Department's Contract Manager who routes the report to the Office of Child Welfare's Manager of Quality Improvement.
+The report is forwarded to the Department's Contract Manager and to the Office of Child Welfare's Manager of Quality Improvement.

-The Department has updated the format/content for the Annual CBC Lead Agency CQI Report for FY 2017/18.
-The format includes providing information on: organizational capacity to perform QA/CQI; outcome measurements and performance metrics on safety, wellbeing, and permanency outcomes;

-systematic process employed to review practice trends and performance for purpose of performance improvement; findings over time; gap between findings and benchmark and intervention findings or plan.
+The Department sets the report format/parameters for the Annual CBC Lead Agency CQI Report.
+The format includes providing information on: organizational capacity to perform QA/CQI; outcome measurements and performance metrics on safety, wellbeing, and permanency outcomes; systematic process employed to review practice trends and performance for purpose of performance improvement; findings over time; gap between findings and benchmark and intervention findings or plan.

-13.Network Department Monitoring: CBCCF has formal subcontracted providers who are assessed annually for various risk factors to determine the risk level and establish a basis for the frequency of monitoring.
+13. Network Support Department Monitoring Embrace Families has formal subcontracted providers who are assessed annually for various risk factors to determine the risk level and establish a basis for the frequency of monitoring.
 Depending on the risk factor analysis, contracts are monitored annually, bi-annually or every three years.
-The CBCCF Network Support Director develops an annual contract monitoring schedule for each provider contracted through CBCCF.
+The Embrace Families Network Support Director develops an annual contract monitoring schedule for each provider contracted through 2020.
 The monitoring schedule is established sixty (60) days prior to the beginning of the fiscal year, or within the first sixty (60) days of a contract start date.
-The review team includes the CBCCF Network Support Director and Chief Financial Officer or designee, and may include any additional CBCCF staff or network provider staff that CBCCF determines is necessary to execute an effective review.
+The review team includes the Embrace Families Network Support Director and Chief Finance Officer or designee, and may include any additional staff or network provider staff that Embrace Families determines is necessary to execute an effective review.
 Both administrative and programmatic components are reviewed during the scheduled review using the review tools provided in the operating procedure.